ChargePi/ChargePi-go/ReadMe.md

 ## 📦 Features

-- **OCPP 1.6** - ChargePi supports OCPP 1.6, the most common protocol for EV charging stations.
+- **OCPP support** - ChargePi implements and supports OCPP 1.6, the most common protocol for EV charging stations.
 OCPP 2.0.1 support is planned.
 - **Easily configurable** - ChargePi is easy to configure and customize.
 It comes with default settings that require minimal configuration.